Tiger Technologies Technical Support

 Integrating a POP mailbox with your BlackBerry

-If you need to read mail on your BlackBerry as well as on another computer, forwarding messages won't be sufficient.
+If you need to send outgoing mail from your custom mailbox address on the BlackBerry, forwarding messages won't be sufficient.
 Instead, you'll need to first create a POP mailbox on our servers for the address you want to use, then tell your BlackBerry to read the POP mailbox messages.
 The BlackBerry documentation refers to this as "integrating a POP mailbox".

 To learn how to integrate the mailbox, you should read the BlackBerry support page.
 That page lists the "Account Integration Requirements" (our service meets these requirements), then explains "How To Integrate an Email Account" and "Provide Additional Information".
 You'll need to do both of those steps.